nodis6831/ksutton/trunk/hw1/readme.txt

 # Garrett Shannon
 # Kelly Sutton
 #

 Homework points in class:
-	9/12 - Garrett noted a + needed to be added to the constructor on the UML diagram of class Point
+	9/12 - Garrett noted a + needed to be added to the constructor on the UML diagram of class Point 9/19 - Kelly answered a question about String being a final class.

 ####
 # ACCESS